digitalresistor/bertjwregeer.com/input/Projects.md

 print out
 %-->

+# [Github][2]

+There are a variety of projects that are not documented on this site, however they are available from my [Github][2] profile.

 # More information

 If you would like more information about any other projects that may not be listed here, or about any projects listed here please feel free to [contact me][1].

 [1]: /Contact.html
+[2]: https://github.com/bertjwregeer "Github: Bert JW Regeer"